-Back in January, BCG published a study, “Surviving disruption in additive manufacturing”.
+Back in January, the Boston Consulting Group (BCG) published a study, “Surviving disruption in additive manufacturing” (access the study here).

 What does BCG mean by “disruption”?